fatemaDiba/bitebuddy-client/README.md

 `NODE_ENV = development`
 ### Local Installation Guide

-Follow the steps below to set up and run the backend of the **ReadSphere Library Management System** locally:
+Follow the steps below to set up and run the backend of the **BiteBuddy Food Sharing Management** locally:

 1. **Clone the repository:**
 2. **Run npm install**